moejoe3/NLG-for-Cover-Letters/README.md

 # NLG-for-Cover-Letters

-This Repo contains the three language models used for the Thesis Natural Language Generation for Cover Letters
+This Repository contains the three language models used for the thesis "Natural Language Generation for Cover Letters".